VAFW100 Fine Woodworking Fundamentals

 - safe use of selected hand and power tools

-- use joinery and other woodworking techniques to projects
+- use joinery and other woodworking techniques on projects

 - sand and finish projects